Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockIPAddress-ForcepointNGFW/readme.md

 ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
  1. Fetches a list of potentially malicious IP addresses.
- 2. For each IP address in the list, checks if the IP is already present in SMC (Security Management Center) security policy or not.<br>
+ 2. For each IP address in the list, checks if the IP address is already present in IP List Name or not.<br>
- a.
-List of all IP addresses present in security policy.<br>
- b.
-List of all IP addresses not present in security policy is blocked by the firewall.
+ 3. List of all IP addresses not present in IP List Name is blocked in the firewall by the playbook.

  ![Forcepoint](./Images/PlaybookdesignerLight.png)<br>
 ![Forcepoint](./Images/PlaybookdesignerDark.png)<br>